stewtech/NET7-Blazor/README.md

 # EF-Core-VS.-Dapper
 EF Core VS. Dapper

+ .Net 7 Blazor UI using razor code for the frontend and Swagger for testing, EF core functionality as well as Dapper for ORM and MS SQL for a database.

 What is an ORM?
 An ORM (Object-Relational Mapper) is a tool that helps your application communicate with a database.